 As described in SP-10 Geographic Priorities the Texas NHTF will distribute NHTF funds through a competitive NOFA process.
-The funds will initially be available geographically, based on the proportion of Extremely Low Income Renter households to the total population of Renter Households in each of thirteen State Service Regions.
-A minimum will be calculated for each region as a ratio of the available allocation divided by thirteen, and available competitively within each region prior to collapse into a statewide competition.
+As reflected in 10 TAC §13.4(b) the funds will initially be available geographically, based on the proportion of Extremely Low Income Renter households to the total population of Renter Households in each of thirteen State Service Regions.
+A minimum will be calculated for each region as a ratio of the available allocation divided by thirteen, and available competitively within each region for at least the first 30 days after a NOFA is published prior to being collapsed into a statewide competition.

-The State of Texas will rely on 10 TAC §13.4(b) in making funds available geographically based on the proportion of ELI renter households to the total population of renter households in each of the thirteen State Service Regions for at least the first 30 days after the NOFA is published.
 Thereafter, consideration of geographic diversity will not be a factor in evaluating applications.
 Please see attached Multifamily Direct Loan Rule for text of 10 TAC §13.4(b).
 Also attached are estimated Regional Allocation amounts based on the 2018 and 2019 NHTF Allocation as well as a map of the Uniform State Service Regions.